constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 to explore the surrounding information around the original response](cite:cites Hartig2016) using the follow-your-nose principle of Linked Data.
-In contrast, traditional SPARQL queries only query one document, and Federated Query Processing the data sources need to be known beforehand.
+In contrast, traditional SPARQL queries only query one document, and in Federated Query Processing the data sources need to be known beforehand.
 The query first starts with a small set of URIs called [seed URIs](cite:cites Hartig2016) that form the initial data sources for the execution.
 The engine then uses a predefined lookup policy to discover new URIs inside the documents obtained from the seed URIs.